adilmezghouti/blockchain-developer-bootcamp-final-project/README.md

 - Access the dapp at: http://localhost:3000/

 ##Unit Tests
-- Unit Tests: descrive what the unit tests are covering
+The battery of unit tests in place target the following pieces of functionality:
+- Make sure the contract is deployed
+- Contract Ownership
+- Read, add admins
+- Read, add users/benefitors
+- Read and add fund buckets
+- Read, add, and release funds

 ## See the dapp in action
 - The dapp is deployed to IPFS using Fleek.
 You can access it here: https://white-recipe-7476.on.fleek.co/
 - A screencast of you walking through your project

 ##Public Ethereum account:
-- My address for the NFT certificate: 0x1f49F22879C323514Fd6fe069A20d381E432Eb11
+- My address for the NFT certificate: 0xF35Efa0f39270358687f896487bdE4F90b5fC933